qteatime/kate/docs/source/dev/manual/packing/configuration.rst

 Configuration files
 ===================

-Kart relies on a JSON configuration file (commonly named ``kate.json``) to describe how to create the cartridge and what to include in it.
+Kate cartridge packaging tools rely on a JSON configuration file (commonly named ``kate.json``) to describe how to create the cartridge and what to include in it.

 This configuration is made out of the following sections: